-With Juicy Canvas, anyone can take art, customize it and turn it into items like canvas prints, shirts, phone cases, tote bags, throw pillows and greeting cards.
-Juicy Canvas allows customers to select an original design and what medium they want to purchase it on, and then "remix it" by altering colors, rotating and cropping the image and adding text to create their own custom product.
-Artists can submit their work for consideration to be used on the site, and customers can easily search through the available designs by style and country of origin.
+With JuicyCanvas, anyone can customize art, turning it into canvas prints, shirts, phone cases, tote bags, throw pillows and greeting cards.
+Juicy Canvas allows customers to select a medium and an original design, and then "remix" the piece into a custom product by altering colors, rotating and cropping the image, and adding text.
+Artists can submit their work to be used on the site, and customers can easily search through the available designs by style and country of origin.

 Are you fickle about your home or office décor?
-Turning Art is an art-rental subscription service that allows you to select new art to feature in your home or office as often as you like for a monthly fee.
-As a subscriber, you can search through thousands of pieces to find what you want, and it's delivered to you at no extra cost.
-Your first order will come in a frame, and when you're ready for a new masterpiece, all you have to do is slide the old artwork out of the frame (to be sent back to Turning Art) and put the new order in.
-And don't worry — if you absolutely fall in love with a piece, you can purchase it through Turning Art as well.
+TurningArt is an art-rental subscription service that allows you to select new art to feature in your home or office as often as you like, for a monthly fee.
+As a subscriber, you can search through thousands of pieces to find what you want, and the pieces are delivered to you at no extra cost.
+Your first order will come in a frame, and when you're ready for a new masterpiece, all you have to do is slide the old artwork out of the frame (to be sent back to TurningArt) and put the new order in.
+If you fall in love with a piece, you can purchase it through TurningArt as well.